Home

 The word sporran is derived from the Gaelic word for purse.

-And as the name suggests that's exactly what it is.
 As the traditional kilt doesn't have any pockets, it's a very important accessory to the kilt.

 Some believe (and its quite feasible) that it derived from the medieval belt-pouch.

 But of course it is not only functional, but also decorative (in the case of the dress sporran, often highly decorative) and as a very important part of the Highland Dress, it should be given due consideration before deciding which one is right for your kilt.
+The functional aspect is clear, you need somewhere to keep your wallet(pocketbook), mobile phone etc. But it is the decorative aspect that I find more appealing.

-Basically there are three different varieties one for day wear, one for semi dress and one for formal wear.
+Basically there are three different varieties, one for day wear, one for semi dress and one for formal wear.

 The day wear one is usually a simple brown or black leather purse with little adornment, often with three leather tassels and Celtic knots embossed into the leather.
 And it could certainly be argued that it is more practical than decorative.